Giant Schnauzer Breed Surveillance in the UK – (Year 2000 To 2019)

 Puppies Born and Registered Per Year

 A further breakdown in the number of puppies born is shown in graph 2 below which demonstrates the number of black Giant Schnauzer puppies compared to Pepper & Salt.
-Both colours show a gradual downward trend.
+Both colours show a gradual downward trend, although the number of p/s puppy registrations has began to increase again over the last few years.
 Puppies recorded under ‘CNR’ prior to 2016 were actually registered as Black & Silver, and later as ‘Colour Not Recognised’ since the KC changed the way colours were registered.

 The Effective Population Size (EPS) is the number of individuals in a population that contribute offspring to the next generation, and can be calculated from the number of breeding males and females per year using the following formula: